Top Attractions at the Granada Alhambra Palace

 El Partal is an area that houses the remains of the former residence of King Muhammad III.
 In this area you can still see the palace El Partal with a portico with five arches, a beautiful central pool and the famous Torre de las Damas, which dates back to the 14th century and is one of the oldest buildings in the Alhambra.
 In my opinion, it is one of the most beautiful parts of the visit.

-The Medina, located in the upper part, is a residential, administrative and religious area with shops, public baths and mosques where the civil servants, nobles and craftsmen lived to meet the needs of the palatine city.
+The Medina, located in the upper part, is a residential, administrative and religious area with shops, public baths and mosques where the civil servants, nobles and craftsmen who provided for the needs of the palatine city lived.

 Its main streets were Calle Real Baja, Calle Real Alta and Calle de Ronda.
 Nowadays, the old convent of San Francisco is preserved here, which has been converted into a Parador Nacional de turismo.